 Form P-41c, Information Resources Usage Agreement, must be submitted by any individual accessing TWC information resources or any state-owned or state-controlled information resources while making use of TWC-owned or -operated networks or connections.
 Form P-41c now allows for submission via DocuSign.

-The form, as well as director’s or designee’s approval, and proof of completion of a required Family Education Rights and Privacy Act (FERPA) and TWC Information Security Training courses, must be submitted to TWC before access to the Texas Educating Adults Management System (TEAMS) will be granted.
-The director or designee may provide approval via e-mail.
+The form, as well as director’s or designee’s approval, and proof of completion of required Family Education Rights and Privacy Act (FERPA) and TWC Information Security Training—CyberSecurity Awareness courses, must be submitted to TWC before access to the Texas Educating Adults Management System (TEAMS) will be granted.
+The director or designee may provide approval via email.

-To adhere to agency data security requirements and to ensure the strongest level of protection for personally identifiable information (PII) as well as adherence to Texas Administrative Code, Title 1, Part 10, Chapter 202 Information Security Standards, AEL grantees must regularly review staff member access to TEAMS.
+To adhere to TWC data security requirements and to ensure the strongest level of protection for personally identifiable information (PII) as well as adherence to Texas Administrative Code, Title 1, Part 10, Chapter 202 Information Security Standards, AEL grantees must regularly review staff member access to TEAMS.
 Access should be limited to what is both necessary and reasonable for an individual to perform his or her job, and AEL grantees should use the utmost discretion when determining an individual’s need for access.

 PROCEDURES: